ramseyjiang/go_mid_to_senior/patterns/structural/adapter/readme.md

-Adapter pattern that allows you to connect two objects that have different interfaces.
-It is a special object that converts the interface of one object so that another object can understand it.
+The Adapter pattern is a structural design pattern that allows objects with incompatible interfaces to collaborate.
+It converts the interface of one class into another interface that the client expects.
+This allows objects with incompatible interfaces to work together, without modifying their source code.
+It means the adaptor pattern uses a special algorithm to convert one object's interface so that another object can understand it.
 Adapters can not only convert data into various formats but can also help objects with different interfaces collaborate.

+Objectives

+1. Allow objects with incompatible interfaces to collaborate.
+2. Provide a bridge between two incompatible interfaces, allowing them to work together.
+3. Adapt an existing interface to meet the requirements of a new interface.

 The adapter pattern comprises the target, adaptee, adapter, and client.